The United War Veterans Council announces the fourth of its 2019 Centennial NYC Veterans Day Parade Grand Marshals:

 The Parade will take place on New York City’s iconic Fifth Avenue, in the heart of Manhattan, on November 11, 2019.
 It will feature nearly 300 marching units and over 25,000 participants from nearly 30 states, including veterans, military members, service organizations, youth cadets and top high school marching bands.
 The parade will be broadcast on TV and online by WABC-TV, the nation’s most-watched television station.

-Born in Pound Ridge, New York, Iscol was commissioned on August 11th, 2001 as a U.S. Marine Corps officer following his graduation from Cornell University.
+Born in New York City and raised in Pound Ridge, Iscol was commissioned on August 11th, 2001 as a U.S. Marine Corps officer following his graduation from Cornell University.
 His wartime service began just one month later, following the 9/11 attacks on New York City.
 Iscol served two tours in Iraq as an infantry officer and fought in the second battle of Fallujah, considered to be the heaviest urban combat involving U.S. troops since the battle for Hué City during the Vietnam War.
 He also served in the Marine Corps’ Special Operations Command, with assignments throughout Africa and the Middle East.

 Since leaving the military, Iscol has founded three different organizations dedicated to serving and giving voice to veterans: Headstrong, a non-profit healthcare company partnered with Weill Cornell Medical Center that builds and manages networks of world-class mental healthcare providers in 25 cities around the United States to provide effective, cost and bureaucracy free mental healthcare to veterans suffering from PTSD, MST, and other hidden wounds; Hirepurpose, which helps companies build talent acquisition pipelines to hire military experienced talent; and Task and Purpose, a military and veteran-focused digital media platform that reaches millions of readers each month.
 He is also active as an advocate and supporter of a wide range of other veterans causes.